Gamebook store

 To illustrate: lately I've had a hankering for the plays of Martin McDonagh, but just reading them isn't enough.
 I want to see them performed.
 Until now, if all you had was a script or audio file, the only way you could see a performance was if somebody went to the trouble of animating the whole thing by hand, the way the BBC did with "The Power of the Daleks" having (curse them) wiped the original videotapes.

 With AI, animation of a play no longer need take a dozen-strong team working for months on end.
 It can be improvised on the fly using the script.
 With a little set-up the AI could even base the performances on digital twins of famous actors from history.
+It could also help to make movies that are considered too niche or too expensive for traditional production.

 If the last couple of posts haven't exhausted your interest in AI, it's one of the topics I recently discussed with Riccardo Scaringi on his podcast.
 We also talked about Blood Sword, Fabled Lands, Dragon Warriors, Elon Musk, Vulcanverse, Cthulhu 2050, Shadow King, Jewelspider and the films of Woody Allen, so there's plenty there for the non-AI buffs: